-What is Ice Wine
+What is Pennsylvania Ice Wine?

 If you have been looking to try ice wine, finding it may be challenging.
 As you probably already know, most alcohol and wine stores don’t sell this rare wine.
 Finding it online is very hard to do as well unless you catch it at the right time.
 Even then, if you can find it, it can easily cost you hundreds of thousands of dollars for a single bottle.